 - 1. Counsel must make serious and timely efforts to confer with opposing counsel on all motions to try to reach agreements on the relief movant seeks.
 This requires counsel to speak with each other.
 The exchange of letters or email does not satisfy this requirement. - 2.
-All motions must otherwise follow the written motion practice outlined in the Local Rules for the Southern District of Texas (see Local Rule 7). - 3.
+Other than motions for Summary Judgment, parties may not file any motion with the Court until after they have filed a letter explaining the need for the motion.
+The letter shall be no longer than 2 pages.
+The Court will review the letter and rule within a week of receipt. - 3.
+All motions must otherwise follow the written motion practice outlined in the Local Rules for the Southern District of Texas (see Local Rule 7). - 4.
 Any party wishing to make a formal discovery or scheduling motion should arrange for a conference with the Court before submission of any motion papers.
-(See Rule V.2 above). - 4.
-Generally, the Court will consider opposed motions after expiration of 28 days from the motion filing date.
-When circumstances dictate, the Court may consider a motion prior to expiration of the 28 day period.
+(See Rule V.2 above).

-- 5. The nonmovant must file a response within 21 calendar days of the motion.
-Upon expiration of the 21 day response period, the motion is ripe for submission and the Court may rule on it anytime thereafter. - 6.
+- 5. Generally, the Court will consider opposed motions after expiration of 28 days from the motion filing date.
+When circumstances dictate, the Court may consider a motion prior to expiration of the 28 day period. - 6.
+The nonmovant must file a response within 21 calendar days of the motion.
+Upon expiration of the 21 day response period, the motion is ripe for submission and the Court may rule on it anytime thereafter. - 7.
 In some instances, the Court may shorten the filing deadline for a response.
-A party may file a motion to request that the date be extended. - 7.
-The movant must file any reply within 7 calendar days after the non-movant's response. - 8.
+A party may file a motion to request that the date be extended. - 8.
+The movant must file any reply within 7 calendar days after the non-movant's response. - 9.
 The parties may agree to extend a motion submission day, but must give the Court prompt written notice of the agreement, with a proposed order granting the extension.
-Parties' agreed extensions beyond a Court- imposed deadline require Court approval. - 9.
+Parties' agreed extensions beyond a Court- imposed deadline require Court approval. - 10.
 The Court in its discretion may grant unopposed motions for extension of a submission date.
-The Court will only consider opposed motions for extension if they are timely filed. - 10.
-Unless the Scheduling Order provides to the contrary, or unless leave of Court is granted, the Court will not consider any motion filed within one week of the trial setting. - 11.
+The Court will only consider opposed motions for extension if they are timely filed. - 11.
+Unless the Scheduling Order provides to the contrary, or unless leave of Court is granted, the Court will not consider any motion filed within one week of the trial setting. - 12.
 Parties shall submit in writing all requests for expedited consideration of motions, as well as all requests for oral argument on motions submitted for Judge Palermo's consideration.
-Parties should file such requests with the Clerk of Court in the usual manner. - 12.
+Parties should file such requests with the Clerk of Court in the usual manner. - 13.
 The Court will not, as a matter of course, conduct a hearing on every motion that is filed.
 The Court will schedule a hearing if one is deemed necessary to determine the propriety of the relief sought.
-Any party may request a hearing on any motion, if they believe that an oral argument will assist the Court in ruling on the motion. - 13.
+Any party may request a hearing on any motion, if they believe that an oral argument will assist the Court in ruling on the motion. - 14.
 All pleadings or other documents filed under seal in a civil case must be identified as "SEALED" in the title of the document.
 For example, a motion for summary judgment filed under seal must be docketed as "MOTION for Summary Judgment (SEALED)."
 No motion is necessary for motions to be filed under seal.